Pyrokahd/GameOfLife_BlenderAddon/README.md

 If ANIMATE_CAMERA is deactivated you can animate your own camera with keyframes.
 In that case the total amount of frames in your animation has to be the same as the game iterations.
 This addon increases the current frame by 1 for every iteration.

+## Experimental Settings
+- Start State Image: Loads an image from your drive, to be used as a start state.
+Each black pixel will be one cell when starting the simulation.
+Deactivates the other initialization.
+(If an image with the same name is already in the blend file, it is used instead)
+- USE THIS IMAGE AS START STATE: To activate the image as start state.
+- Preview: A preview of your loaded image, might need rescaling to refresh if you load another.

 ### Custom Materials
 You can use your own materials by creating one named "custom_default_material" for the default material and one "custom_highlight_material" for the highlight material, within your blend file.